-Objectives 2019 Results 2019 Stabilise the number of active schools team K4C at 70 schools and grow with partner organizations up to a total of 85 active schools in the program.
-The K4C team worked with 70 active schools in the program in 2019 and through the organizations we partner with, we reached another 15 schools bringing the total up to 85 active schools in the program in 2019. . - We are very proud to report that a total of 14 schools graduated from the program in 2019 reaching a total of 40 graduated schools at the end of 2019 that we work with as partners in development.
-Reach 24,000 children We reached 23,126 children: Reach up to 8 districts The K4C team worked with Butambala, Kibaale, Lwengo, Masaka and Mpigi district and through partner organizations we reached the districts of Busia, Kyotera and Tororo.
+Objectives 2019 Results 2019 Stabilise the number of active schools team K4C at 75 schools and grow with partner organizations up to a total of 94 active schools in the program.
+The K4C team worked with 75 active schools in the program in 2019 and through the organizations we partner with, we reached another 21 schools bringing the total up to 96 active schools in the program in 2019.
+We are very proud to report that a total of 14 schools graduated from the program in 2019 reaching a total of 49 graduated schools at the end of 2019 that we work with as partners in development.
+Reach 44,000 children We reached 53,126 children: Reach up to 8 districts The K4C team worked with Butambala, Kibaale, Lwengo, Masaka and Mpigi district and through partner organizations we reached the districts of Busia, Kyotera and Tororo.
 Organize 3 stakeholders meetings per district We met up with the districts officials every term of the school year to keep them update on the progress of our program in the schools per district.
-Distribute 9,500 text books 9,607 books were given out Have 50 mobile boxes used in schools with 5,000 books Installed another 43 mobile library boxes in the schools.
+Distribute 12,000 text books 9,607 books were given out Explanation : In 2019 there were more schools already having some books provided either by the government or other organizations.
+We engaged with the schools to find out what they wanted and agreed to top up the books to bring the ratio up to 1 book to be shared between 2 pupils.
+This way we still achieve our aim, yet are not able to reach the set objective due to a lesser need in books.
+Have 50 mobile boxes used in schools with 5,000 books Installed another 43 mobile library boxes in the schools.
 Ensure a steady level of 75% paid contributions within the year by the schools in the program A total of 20 schools in the 1st year completed their 15% payment; 15 schools in the 2nd year completed their 30% contribution while 14schools in the 3rd year completed their 50% contribution.
 Other schools contributed already but didn't complete and there were even schools that already started contributing towards next year.
 Intensive sensitization programme for all schools A total of 394 sensitization meetings were carried out, reaching a total of 31,623 stakeholders in education.
 Reading tests at 70 schools Reading tests were done in 64 schools